enorganic/git-author-stats/README.md

 Under the hood, these metrics are obtained by:

-1. Cloning truncated versions of all specified repositories (or all repositories in a specified Github org) into temp directories
+1. Cloning truncated versions of all specified repositories (or all repositories in a specified Github organizations) into temp directories
-2. Using `git shortlog` to get a list of authors
-3. Calculating a series of date ranges based on the temporal limits and frequency you've specified
+2. Calculating a series of date ranges based on the temporal limits and frequency you've specified
-4. Using `git log --numstat` to get a count of the insertions and deletions made by each author during each date range
+3. Using `git log --numstat` to get a count of the insertions and deletions made by each author during each date range

 Please note that this package does not provide functionality for aggregation or analysis of the metrics extracted, instead the output is provided